The Corporate Tax Planning Law Review: Canada

 Determination of taxable profit

 Canadian-resident corporations are taxed on their worldwide income from all sources, including business, property and capital gains.
-Income from business or property is the profit from such activities calculated in accordance with 'well accepted principles of business (or accounting) practice,' adjusted as permitted or required by the tax legislation.
+Income from a business or property is the profit from such activities calculated in accordance with 'well accepted principles of business (or accounting) practice,' adjusted as permitted or required by the tax legislation.
 As a practical matter, most corporations start with their accounting profits as determined under generally accepted accounting principles (GAAP), although those principles are not determinative.

 The tax legislation mandates certain adjustments.
 For example, the rates at which assets are depreciated for accounting purposes will generally differ from the rates at which capital cost allowance (tax depreciation) may be deducted in computing income for tax purposes.